The Ultimate In Birding Tours

 From Palu, we will take a flight to Manado, a town situated on the long, snaking tentacle that forms the northern extremity of the strangely-shaped island of Sulawesi, and then drive to Tomohon for an overnight stay.

 Sulawesi, Morotai & Halmahera: Day 8 Today we will visit the slopes of Gunung Mahawu, which offers our best chances for the shy and poorly-known endemic Scaly-breasted Kingfisher.
-After our search for this special birds, we will continue to Kotamobagu for a three nights stay.
+After our search for this special bird, we will continue to Kotamobagu for a three nights stay.

 Sulawesi, Morotai & Halmahera: Days 9-10 Dumoga-Bone is primarily an area of lowland rainforest, although there is also some montane forest on the slopes of the surrounding mountains.
 Here clear rivers rush through the remaining rainforest which, as in most of the country, is under severe pressure from human exploitation!